In which career can you have the biggest positive impact on the world?

 If there’s any option in which you might excel, it’s usually worth considering, both for the potential impact and especially for the career capital; excellence in one field can often give you opportunities in others.

-This is even more likely if you’re part of a community that’s coordinating.
+This is even more likely if you’re part of a community that’s coordinating or working in a small field.
 Communities tend to need a small number of experts covering each of their main bases.

 For instance, anthropology isn’t the field we’d most often recommend someone learn, but it turned out that during the Ebola crisis, anthropologists played a vital role, since they understood how burial practices might affect transmission and how to change them.
 So, the biorisk community needs at least a few people with anthropology expertise.